 Greg came into the lab and groaned when he saw Warrick and Catherine gathered around a smoking petri dish with Grissom Knows What in their hands.

 "Guys!
 Guys, stop running off.
 You're supposed to be in Griss' office with the others.
 And you know you're not allowed to play with the equipment while you're uh… Rugratty," said Greg.
 "Also?
-Brass, whom you may know as the new responsible adult around here, says it's naptime."
+Brass, who is still the most responsible adult around here, says it's naptime."

 Greg was one of the few who hadn't been caught in the wake of the explosive package that had reduced the CSI department to toddlers.
-His face was caught between manic laughter and horror.
+His face had spent the last two hours caught between manic laughter and horror.

 "It ain't naptime!
 We have a killer to catch, Greg!" said Warrick.